galaxyproject/training-material/topics/proteomics/tutorials/protein-quant-sil/tutorial.md

 ## Typical Problems
 Three problems typically hamper correct peptide quantitation:
-1. A feature is detected, but no peptide identification is nearby.
+1. **A feature is detected, but no peptide identification is nearby.**
     - *Possible cause*: This may be caused by imperfect peptide identification.
 However, it is never expected that every single MS2-spectrum leads to an identification.
 The protein might be missing in the database, or the peptide may carry a modification that was not included in the search.
-    - *Possible solution*: You may try to improve your search engine settings.
+    - *Possible solution*: Improve your search engine settings.
-2. A peptide was identified, but no feature is nearby.
+2. **A peptide was identified, but no feature is nearby.**
-    - *Possible cause*: The elution peaks of the peptide may be distorted.
+    - *Possible cause*:
+        1. The elution peaks of the peptide may be distorted.
 This is typical for low intensity peptides.
 If a lot of peptides have distorted elution peaks this may be a sign of spray instability.
+        2. The peptide is a contaminant.
-    - *Possible solution*: Try to lower the FeatureFinderMultiplex parameters **Two peptides in a multiplet are expected to have the same isotopic pattern** and/or **The isotopic pattern of a peptide should resemble the averagine model at this m/z position**.
+    - *Possible solution*:
+        1. Lower the FeatureFinderMultiplex parameters **Two peptides in a multiplet are expected to have the same isotopic pattern** and/or **The isotopic pattern of a peptide should resemble the averagine model at this m/z position**.
+        2. Contaminants are often not labelled, but only detected in the unlabelled channel.
+Therefore, they do not give rise to a consensus feature in FeatureFinderMultiplex.
+No optimization of parameters is needed.
-3. A peptide was identified and a feature was detected nearby, but the two are not mapped to each other.
+3. **A peptide was identified and a feature was detected nearby, but the two are not mapped to each other.**
     - *Possible cause*:
         1. The MS2 event and the feature are too far apart to be mapped.
         2. The precursor of the MS2 was not correctly assigned to the mono-isotopic peak.